cycle/docs/advanced/soft-deletes.md

 ```

 ## Constrain
-To filter only deleted entities create the constrain:
+To filter only deleted entities create the constraint:

 ```php
 class NotDeletedConstrain implements ConstrainInterface